Tamim379ta/ASSIGNMENT-004/README.md

 ### 4. What is Event Delegation in JavaScript?
 Why is it useful?

 ### 5. What is the difference between preventDefault() and stopPropagation() methods?

----

-## What to submit:

-1. GitHub Repository Link:
-2. Live Site Link: